supreethr23/MCW-Building-a-resilient-IaaS-architecture/Hands-on lab/module-04.md

-## Exercise 4: Validate resiliency
+# Exercise 4: Validate resiliency

-Duration: 90 minutes
+### Estimated Duration: 60 minutes

 In this exercise, you will validate the high availability, disaster recovery, and backup solutions you have implemented in the earlier lab exercises.

+### Objectives
+In this exercise, you will complete the following tasks:
+   - Task 1: Validate High Availability.
+   - Task 2: Validate Disaster Recovery - Failover IaaS region to region.
+   - Task 3: Validate Disaster Recovery - Failback IaaS region to region.
+   - Task 4: Validate VM Backup.
+   - Task 5: Validate SQL Backup.

 ### Task 1: Validate High Availability